-Using QSVT for fixed-point amplitude amplification
+Using QSVT for Fixed-point Amplitude Amplification

 The demo is based on the paper Grand unification of quantum algorithms.

-Given \(|s\rangle\) the initial state and \(|t\rangle\) the 'good' states, we get an effective block encoding of a 1-dimensional matrix \(A=|t\rangle\langle s|\).
+Given \(|s\rangle\) the initial state and \(|t\rangle\) the 'good' states, we get an effective block encoding of a one-dimensional matrix \(A=|t\rangle\langle s|\).

 Given that \(a = \langle s|t\rangle\gt0\), we want to amplify \(a\).
-The signal operator \(U\) here will be \(I\) (and also \(\dagger{U}\)).
-Now we implement 2 projector-rotations - one in '\(|s\rangle\)' space and one in '\(|t\rangle\)' space, each one around the given state, giving phase to the specific state.
+The signal operator \(U\) here is \(I\) (and also \(\dagger{U}\)).
+Now we implement two projector-rotations: one in the '\(|s\rangle\)' space and one in the '\(|t\rangle\)' space; each one around the given state, giving phase to the specific state.

-Defining the QSVT circuit for the problem
+Defining the QSVT Circuit for the Problem

 It applies the qsvt_step